element-hq/tchap-red-list/README.md

 # "Red list" module for Tchap

-This module allows user to hide themselves from user search.
+This module allows users to hide themselves from user search.

 Users are expected to be in a single room, hidden from clients, to help user discovery across a closed federation.
 When users update their global `im.vector.hide_profile`